Investing in International Stock Funds

 One way to begin is to look at the size of the U.S. stock market in relation to the rest of the world.
 Picture a pie chart of all the stock markets in the world, with each slice representing a particular country's stock market.
 The bigger each market, the bigger its slice of the pie.

-The U.S. accounts for roughly one-fifth of the world's total stock market value.
-So if you wanted to divvy up your portfolio in the same manner as our imaginary pie, you would simply invest half of your money in U.S. stocks, and the other half in foreign markets.
+The U.S. accounts for roughly $33 trillion of the world's $68 trillion total stock market value, or about 49%.
+So if you wanted to divvy up your portfolio in the same manner as our imaginary pie, you would simply invest 49% of your money in U.S. stocks, and the rest in foreign markets.

-In practice, however, an 80% allocation to international stocks is probably too aggressive for most investors, especially those who are new to international investing.
-This is because international markets often exhibit greater volatility than the U.S., which can make them riskier in some ways.
+But in practice, a 51% allocation to international stocks is probably too aggressive for most investors, especially those who are new to international investing.
+This is because international markets often exhibit greater volatility than the U.S., making them riskier.

-But don't be too shy.
-If you only invest a small amount, say 5% or 10%, overseas, you won't be able to take full advantage of the many benefits that international markets have to offer, including the ability to diversify against any domestic downturn.
+On the other hand, if you only invest a small amount overseas, you won't be able to take full advantage of the many benefits that international markets have to offer, including the ability to diversify against any domestic downturn.

 The 20% Solution

-As with a lot of things, the truth lies somewhere in the middle.
-Most financial advisors recommend putting a range of 15% to 25% of your money in foreign stocks.
-I think 20% is a good place to start.
+As with a lot of things, the solution lies in moderation.
+Most financial advisers recommend putting 15% to 25% of your money in foreign stocks, making 20% a good place to start.
 It's meaningful enough to make a difference to your portfolio, but not too much to hurt you if foreign markets temporarily fall out of favor.
 Besides, you can always ratchet up your exposure as you become more comfortable with international markets.

 While the precise allocation to foreign stocks will differ from one investor to another, the worst thing anyone can do is flip flop between having too much exposure and not enough.
 So once you've settled on a number that suits your comfort level, stick with it.
 Don't make the mistake of trying to outsmart the markets by jumping in and out of foreign stocks.